 Vitamin C serums are meant to be used during the day, underneath sunscreen, to protect the skin from damaging free radicals.

 The three types of free radicals are reactive oxygen species, reactive carbonyl species, and reactive nitrogen species.
 Collectively, they can cause harm to our cells, making them age faster.
-To prevent this, you want to use a formula containing various free-radical-fighting ingredients, like vitamin E and green tea extract.
+To prevent this, you want to use a formula containing vitamin C partnered with various free-radical-fighting antioxidants, like vitamin E and green tea extract.
+These work synergistically with vitamin C to fight free radicals more efficiently.

 The Bottom Line